Hummelt/Capstone-Project/README.md

 - Hot
 - Active

-In a second step the total purchase amount of a customer was sorted to either, higher than the median total purchase amount or lower.
-Doing so produces two classes:
+The total amount spend of a customer was sorted to either, higher than the median total purchase amount or lower:

 - Low
 - High

-The two classes were combined for each customer to a sub-segment.
-The disctibution can be made visible in a tree map or waffle chart.
+These two classes were combined for each customer to a sub-segment.
+The disctibution has been visualized in a waffle chart.
 The distribution can be reviewed accoring a range of different KPIs.

 ![Dataset](pics/Waffle_revenue_subsegment.png)
 ![Dataset](pics/Waffle_orders_subsegment.png)